iOS Database Storage with Corellium

 In this follow-up blog post, we will take a deeper look at databases for iOS applications and how they work, along with ways we have identified that sensitive information can be missed when performing app security assessments.

 We will use the intentionally vulnerable iOS application known as DVIA-2.
-Utilizing Corellium virtualized devices and the DVIA-2 application, we will thoroughly discuss iOS database storage and ensure that no potentially sensitive data is overlooked during a mobile app assessment.
+Utilizing Corellium virtualized devices and the DVIA-2 application, we will thoroughly discuss iOS database storage and ensure that no potentially sensitive data is overlooked during mobile app penetration testing.

 iOS Database Background and Location